 Health insurance jargons and terminology can be difficult to understand or the very least confusing.
 It becomes easier if you were to know at the least some medical insurance basics in order to choose a plan that is suitable to you and your family.

-Most people prefer getting treated at private hospitals due to their superior quality healthcare and world-class infrastructure but availing healthcare facilities at these private hospitals can be an expensive affair.
+Most people prefer getting treated at private hospitals due to the superior quality of healthcare and world-class infrastructure offered, but availing healthcare facilities at these private hospitals can be an expensive affair.
 To receive relief from such high medical expenses, many people purchase a health insurance plan.
 A health insurance plan offers coverage for hospitalisation expenses for treatments availed at private hospitals.
-However, for people with health insurance covers, these private healthcare centres tend to charge a higher amount due to which insurance providers lose out on their profit margins.
+However, for people with health insurance coverage, these private healthcare centres tend to charge a higher amount due to which insurance providers lose out on their profit margins.
 To overcome this, insurance providers partner with several medical centres across the country.
 These medical centres then become ‘network hospitals’ of the insurance provider where the policyholders can avail cashless facilities.

 ICR (Incurred Claims Ratio) is the ratio of the total value of claims paid to the total premium collected in a year.
 It shows the insurance company’s ability to pay claims.

 |Health Insurance Company||Claims Ratio|

 |New India Health Insurance||91%|

 |Oriental Health Insurance||112%|

 |United Health Insurance||107%|

 Here is a list of important things to know about tax deductions for health insurance premium: